apache/ratis/ratis-examples/README.md

 For the Example 1 and 2, All the scripts for running the examples are located in the [ratis-examples/src/main/bin](src/main/bin) directory;
 see below for the usage.

-Example 3 does not contain any script to run it thus you can run it by these commands: for server: `java -cp target/*.jar org.apache.ratis.examples.counter.server.CounterServer` for client: `java -cp target/*.jar org.apache.ratis.examples.counter.client.CounterClient`
+Example 3 does not contain any script to run it refer to [Example 3 run section](#run-counter-server-and-client).

 ## Example 1: FileStore